How to Judge a Model

 There was an extreme case of a girl whose Facebook photographs were all badly edited in a disgusting way.
 Although she had shown a lot of skin, her photographs were torturous to be looked at.
 I noticed some of the photographs had watermarks and it was obvious that she had added in her own filters even to the work done by other photographers.
 Unless she had sought approval, it was illegal and definitely tarnishing to the photographers' reputation.
 This type of "model" should be avoided at all cost, not even if she is going to pay the photographer for doing nude shoot.

-The models' casual photographs, such as selfie, can determine their character and their level of art.
+The models' casual photographs, such as selfie, can determine their character and their sense of art.

 Observe her speed of replies